alephium/www/src/content/news/ai-powered-improved-docs-explaining-alephium-full-node-code-6795667fac02/index.md

 ## New documentation was created with the help of Autodoc

-AI-powered tools have become increasingly popular for various tasks, including code documentation. <a href="https://github.com/context-labs/autodoc" data-href="https://github.com/context-labs/autodoc">Autodoc</a> by <a href="https://github.com/context-labs/autodoc" data-href="https://github.com/context-labs/autodoc">Sam Hogan</a> leverages OpenAI’s GPT-4 to parse automatically and document source code.
+AI-powered tools have become increasingly popular for various tasks, including code documentation. <a href="https://github.com/context-labs/autodoc" >Autodoc</a> by <a href="https://github.com/context-labs/autodoc" >Sam Hogan</a> leverages OpenAI’s GPT-4 to parse automatically and document source code.
 This article will discuss how Alephium used Autodoc to generate documentation for the Alephium full-node source code.

 ## About Autodoc